 There is nothing better to warm your bones on a cold winter day than a hot cup of tea.
 Make that cup of tea a delicious spicy black chai, and you will be in seventh heaven.
 The fragrant and warming spices that make up a cup of chai are so comforting and tasty, and the smell in your house while making it is no less than amazing!
 I don’t know about you, but I’m usually a little bit disappointed with the chai from coffee shops, as they are often way to sweet and not spicy enough.
 On the rare occasions that I’ve actually liked the chai that I’ve ordered, it’s usually made in house and is only the slightest bit sweet.
 It didn’t take me long to figure out that I could make this myself at home with minimal effort, and exactly the way I like it.
 So now, I have for you, my own personal favorite homemade spicy black chai recipe.

 This is what you will need to make this chai.
-My amounts are vague, because honestly, it doesn’t really matter that much.
-Adjust as you see fit for your own tastes.
+The amounts are adjustable, so play around and adjust as you see fit for your own tastes.
 I’ll admit that I like my chai very spicy, so if you’re not into that you may want to use a smaller amount of spices.
 I promise I won’t think less of you.

 First slice up the ginger and turmeric, then add all of the spices to a pot with approximately 2 quarts water.